bapatchirag/xv6-utility/README.md

     - UPROGS: \_prog\
     - EXTRA: prog.c\

+  - The programs for the commands to be implemented have already been added into the Makefile (above steps are for any other user programs to be added).

 ### IMPORTANT

 Only user programs files are to be newly added into the 'xv6-public' folder; the rest of the files are provided as a reference to modify/add to the contents of the pre-existing files.